wikuskina/GDS-SQL-Student-data/README.md

 GROUP BY k.geom,k.geo_label <br>
 having count(u.geom) > 500 <br>
 order by total_applicants desc; <br>
-RESULT: Table returned with all LAD’s that had more than 500 applicants in 19 LADs in total, with Greenwich, Newham and Lewisham at the top.  <br> <br>
+RESULT: Table returned with all LAD’s that had more than 500 applicants in 19 LADs in total, with Greenwich, Newham and Lewisham at the top.  <br>

 ### The results of queries:
 There were 39,240 applicants in this sample database, 23,559 female and 15,669 male (more female applicants across all locations in the UK).
 Majority of the applicants (38,500) paid “home fees” and got via the Main Cycle of applications (38,108), and went to study full-time (36,331). <br>